St. Maarten PLAYER DEVELOPMENT

 teach Aggression Replacement Training and we began working directly

 with the Court and SJIS to help get the children in the biggest need

 St. Maarten Carnival Development Foundation donated an old office to

-received was Thomas the Tank Engine.
-Thus a train set was
+books we received was Thomas the Tank Engine.
+Thus a train set

 The SMRR started in

 1928 as a freight carrier for harvested salt from the Great Salt Pond

 to the Philipsburg and Marigot Ports for export shipment worldwide.